dotnet/docs/docs/core/tutorials/consuming-library-with-visual-studio.md

    For example, enter **Command Prompt** in the search box on the Windows task bar.
 Select the **Command Prompt** desktop app or press **Enter** if it's already selected in the search results.

 1. Navigate to your library's project directory.
-Unless you've reconfigured the typical file location, it's in the *Documents\Visual Studio 2019\Projects\ClassLibraryProjects\StringLibrary* directory.
-The directory contains your source code and a project file, *StringLibrary.csproj*.
+The directory contains your source code and a project file, *StringLibrary.csproj* or *StringLibrary.vbproj*.

 1. Run the [dotnet pack](../tools/dotnet-pack.md) command to generate a package with a *.nupkg* extension: